Hifiman Ananda Unveiled

 Treble

 The Ananda Unveiled has the widest, most open soundstage of the four Hifiman headphones in this review set, and it is not particularly close.
-The combination of the egg-shaped earcup geometry — which Hifiman’s larger headphones have always used to create a sense of space — and the Unveiled technology’s cleaner acoustic environment produces a sound that feels genuinely expansive.
+The egg-shaped earcup geometry has always given Hifiman’s larger headphones a sense of space; the Unveiled technology’s cleaner acoustic environment pushes that further.
 On “Born, Never Asked” by Laurie Anderson, the layered vocal treatments and ambient soundscape fill a wide, well-defined space that extends clearly left and right with good front-to-back depth as well.
-Imaging within that stage is precise — instruments sit in stable positions and do not wander — though I would give the slight edge in imaging sharpness to the HE600, which trades some of the Unveiled’s width for more focused localisation.
+Imaging within that stage is precise — instruments hold their positions through dense passages — though I would give the slight edge in imaging sharpness to the HE600, which trades some of the Unveiled’s width for more focused localisation.
 The Ananda Unveiled is the headphone in this group that makes the strongest case for what open-back planar listening is all about.

 Comparisons